+Identifying Hardwood Defects Part One is crucial when evaluating timber value.
 While volume is the single most important factor in determining the value of a stand of timber, the quality of the trees is nearly as important.
-To this end, a number of factors can cause trees to have “defects,” and therefore lower values.
+To this end, a number of factors can cause trees to have ‘defects,’ thereby lowering their value.

 Common Timber Defects

-The most common defect visible in a standing tree is called a bark distortion.
+A bark distortion is the most common defect visible in a standing tree..
 Bark distortions can be the result of mechanical wounds, holes, ingrown bark, bird peck and overgrown knots.

 The final defect we will discuss in this blogpost is epicormic branches.
 These are clusters of buds and small stems that shoot out of the main trunk of a tree.
 This defect is common among many members of the Oak genus.

-In veneer logs, epicormic branches are considered a major defect and prevent a tree from being suitable for most types of veneering.
+Epicormic branches in veneer logs cause a major defect and prevent a tree from being suitable for most types of veneering.

 To a large degree, the impact to the value of a tree caused by a given defect is largely determined by how long the defect has been in place.
 Be it scars, wounds or bird peck, in general, the longer the defect has been affecting the tree the greater the impact to the value of the tree will be.Give Timber Works a call for a free assessment of your timber today.